 Why you need to consider switching to responsive web design

 The traffic to your website is probably becoming more diverse with each passing day.
 People are using their mobile devices as their primary social connection tool nowadays, and having your website optimized for responsiveness is only going to bode well for you.
-Studies by Google have confirmed that any kind of business, regardless whether it is small, medium or big, needs to have a responsive website.
+Studies by Google have confirmed that any kind of business, regardless whether it is small, medium or large, needs to be a responsive website.
 If you don’t take my word for it, just consider the following: